Turning Off Fight Or Flight Response

 Mindfulness is the real MVP here.
 Adding practices like journaling or meditation to your routine can keep you grounded in the present, helping you keep anxiety and depression on a tighter leash.

 By treating your mental health as an ongoing project, you’re giving yourself the best shot at breaking that vicious cycle and building a stronger, more resilient you.
+Online Therapy is a great place to turn to if you need help.

 Anxiety And Diet